cambiotraining/sars-cov-2-genomics/01-intro.md

 Routine SARS-CoV-2 sequencing is done with a method generally referred to as _amplicon sequencing_.
 This method relies on amplifying the genetic material using [polymerase chain reaction](https://youtu.be/aUBJtHwHASA) (PCR) with a panel of primers designed against the known SARS-CoV-2 genome.

-One of the most popular methods for preparing virus RNA for sequencing have been developed by the **ARTIC** network, whose aim is to develop standardised protocols for viral sample processing.
+One of the most popular methods for preparing virus RNA for sequencing have been developed by the [**ARTIC network**](https://artic.network/), whose aim is to develop standardised protocols for viral sample processing.
 One of the key contributions of this network is to provide the community with a panel of primers that tile the whole genome of SARS-CoV-2, which are updated and optimised to work on the most common circulating lineages.

 ![Schematic of the ARTIC protocol.
 Source: [Gohl et al. 2020](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-020-07283-6/figures/1)](images/artic_protocol.png)